Connelito/Excel-Kickstarter-Analysis/README.md

 ## Conditional Formatting and Column Creation

-Using the Excel table provided, I modified and analyzed the data of 4,000 past Kickstarter projects as I attempted to uncover some market trends.
+Using the Excel table provided, I modified and analyzed the data of 4,000 past Kickstarter projects as I attempt to uncover some market trends.

 ![Campaign Status-Successful](Images/conditional_formatting_state_successful.png)
 ![Campaign Status-Canceled](Images/conditional_formatting_state_canceled.png)